-Conduct the Placement Test prior to beginning Headsprout episodes to ensure students are successful and challenged right away.
+Conduct the Placement Tool prior to beginning Headsprout episodes to ensure students are successful and challenged right away.
 The placement assessment can be conducted at the start of each new school year.

 Let the program do the teaching.
 A key feature of Headsprout is that students can work on the episodes by themselves.
 Headsprout episodes are designed to teach students without requiring extra help, and will adapt to each student's success or need for more assistance.
 Give your student the opportunity to succeed on his or her own, but be available to help if necessary.